scionproto/scion/doc/ControlPlanePKI.md

 ### TRC Attestation

-The previously mentioned method imply a large operational overhead.
+The previously mentioned methods imply a large operational overhead.
 Requiring human involvement for end hosts is not be desirable, or might not even be feasible.
 With the TRC Attestation method, the human involvement is reduced to a minimum.